navellabs/cocoa-bench/README.md

 Usage
 -----

-### Example 1 - Wrapping around code ###
+### Example 1 - Block syntax! ###

-    // Tell the global cocoa bench object to start profiling
-    // with a given name
-    [NLCocoaBench startProfile:@"longRunningOperation"];
+If you're able to use the new Objective C block syntax, then just wrap the code you want to profile in a block:

+    NLCBProfile *profile = [NLCocoaBench profile:@"someOperation" block:^{
       for (NSString *values in strings) {
           // Do some expensive operation over and over...
       }

-    // Tell cocoa bench that you're done with this profile.
-    [NLCocoaBench finishProfile:@"longRunningOperation"];
+    }];

-    // Dump the summary of the benchmark to the console NSLog(@"%@", [NLCocoaBench summary]);
+    // Dump the summary of the benchmark to the console NSLog(@"%@", profile);

     /*
       Outputs something like:

-      Cocoa Bench Summary:
-      longRunningOperation - 30 ns
+      someOperation - 25.2 ms
     */

-### Example 2 - More than one profile ###
+### Example 2 - Manually wrapping around code ###

+You can use the convenient class methods to generate and start a profile running.
+Stop it when you're done and then query it for whatever you need!

-    // Tell the global cocoa bench object to start profiling [NLCocoaBench startProfile:@"wholeOperation"];
+    // Tell the global cocoa bench object to start profiling

-    // Do some first part of a long operation

-    // Nest this inner profile benchmark
-    [NLCocoabench startProfile:@"innerOperation"];
-    // Do a smaller part of the larger operation...
-    [NLCocoaBench finishProfile:@"innerOperation"];

-    // Stop this first profile
-    [NLCocoaBench finishProfile:@"wholeOperation"];

-    // Dump the summary of the benchmark to the console NSLog(@"%@", [NLCocoaBench summary]);

-    /*
-      Outputs something like:

-      Cocoa Bench Summary:
-      wholeOperation - 90 ms
-      innerOperation - 30 ns
-    */

-### Example 3 - Block syntax! ###

-    // You can even use the new block syntax!

-    [NLCocoaBench profile:@"someOperation" block:^{
+    // with a given name
+    NLCBProfile *profile = [NLCocoaBench startProfile:@"longRunningOperation"];

     for (NSString *values in strings) {
         // Do some expensive operation over and over...
     }

-    }];
+    // Tell cocoa bench that you're done with this profile.
+    [profile stop];

-    // Dump the summary of the benchmark to the console NSLog(@"%@", [NLCocoaBench summary]);
+    // Dump the summary of the benchmark to the console NSLog(@"%@", profile);

     /*
       Outputs something like:

-      Cocoa Bench Summary:
-      someOperation - 25.2 ms
+      longRunningOperation - 30 ns
     */